-In fact, instead of helping you, it may hurt you: laetrile and amygdalin can be converted to cyanide in the body, and laetrile use has been linked to several cases of cyanide toxicity.
-According to the American Cancer Society (ACS) one case report suggests that vitamin C may increase the amount of cyanide released from laetrile in the body, raising this risk.
-In addition, the ACS warns that individuals who also eat raw almonds or crushed fruit pits while taking laetrile and those who eat fruits and vegetables that contain the enzyme beta-glucosidase (such as celery, peaches, bean sprouts, and carrots) are more likely to experience toxicity.
+Laetrile use has been linked to several cases of cyanide toxicity.
+Symptoms include liver damage, difficulty walking (due to nerve damage), fever, coma and death.
+According to the American Cancer Society (ACS), one case report suggests that vitamin C may increase the amount of cyanide released from laetrile in the body, raising this risk.
+In addition, the ACS warns that individuals who also eat raw almonds or crushed fruit pits while taking laetrile, as well as those who eat fruits and vegetables that contain the enzyme beta-glucosidase (found in celery, peaches, bean sprouts, and carrots), are more likely to experience toxicity.

 Andrew Weil, M.D.